DistilCSE: Effective Knowledge Distillation For Contrastive Sentence Embeddings: DistilCSE Framwork

-To alleviate the potential domain bias brought by the large unlabelled data, we further conduct student model finetuning with contrastive learning on the labelled training data.
-The finetuning process enables the student model to better fit the STS measurement in the original domain.
+To alleviate the potential domain bias brought by a large amount of unlabeled data, we further conduct student model finetuning with contrastive learning on labeled data.
+The labeled data is the same data used to train the teacher model.
+The finetuning process enables the student model to fit the textual similarity measurement better.

 Suppose that the original training data consists of tuples $\left(x_{i}, x_{i}^{+}, x_{i}^{-}\right)$, where $x_{i}$ is a sentence, $x_{i}^{+}$ is a similar sentence to $x_{i}$, and $x_{i}^{-}$ is a dissimilar one.
-We conduct contrastive learning to finetune the student model on the training data, using the InfoNCE loss as follows,
+We conduct contrastive learning to finetune the student model on the training data, using the InfoNCE loss as follows:

 where $N$ is the size of a mini-batch of sentences, $h_i^S$ and $h^{S+}_i$ denote the sentence embeddings of $x_i$ and $x^+_i$ output by the student model, respectively.